auswrigt4523526/mafm-bill/README.md

 ## Deployment

 This app can be deployed to Vercel with zero configuration.
-For database support, make sure to add your Vercel Postgres credentials as environment variables in your Vercel project settings.
+For database support, make sure to add your Vercel Postgres credentials as environment variables in your Vercel project settings.# mafm-bill